Home

 And dusted my room

-(pretend to hold duster, make quick up & down motions
+(pretend to hold duster, make quick up & down motions with one hand)

 I swept the floor